colinmeinke/havana-browser/README.md

 - `request.listening`: Signifies that Havana browser will now attempt to intercept `click` and `popstate` events.
-- `request.received`: Signifies that Havana browser has intercepted a `click` or `popstate` event, publishing the request data for consumption by response handlers.
+- `request.received`: Signifies that Havana browser has received a request on the specified port, publishing the request data for consumption by response handlers.
-- `response.error`: Signifies that all registered response handlers have failed to provide a response, and Havana browser will not take any further action.
+- `response.error`: Signifies that all registered response handlers have failed to provide a response.

 ### Subscribe

-- `response.handler.register`: Allows a response handler to notify Havana browser that they will attempt to handle requests.
+- `response.handler.register`: Allows a response handler to notify Havana browser that it will attempt to handle requests.
-- `response.handler.error`: Allows a response handler to notify Havana browser that they have not been able to handle a request.
+- `response.handler.error`: Allows a response handler to notify Havana browser that it has not been able to handle the request.
-- `response.send`: Allows a response handler to send a response to Havana browser.
+- `response.send`: Allows a response handler to notify Havana browser that it has handled the request successfully, publishing the response data for consumption by Havana browser.

 ## ES2015+